mmikowski/mmikowski.github.io/_posts/2016-01-30-no-frameworks.md

 If we *avoid* framework lock-in and use a good architecture, however, we can easily decouple display and business logic so we can [regression test our application in less than a second][5].
-My commit hook for the linked applicaiton eventually ran the full regression tests and JSLint for all changed files in less than 4 seconds with over 600 assertions and ~95% coverage.
+My commit hook for the above application eventually ran the full regression suite *and* JSLint for all changed files in less than 4 seconds with over 600 assertions and ~95% coverage.
 We could refactor and reorganize the code at-will because only the most obscure bugs could sneak past the regression tests.
-The architecture and testing has scaled very nicely on larger projects too.
+The architecture and method of testing has scaled very nicely on larger projects too.

 But I want a boiler plate!
 --------------------------